Naidantu/bmggum/README.md

 ind <- c(1,1,2,2)
 ind <- t(ind)

-# 1.4 An p*c person covariate matrix where p equals sample size and c equals the number of covariates.
+# 1.4 A p*c person covariate matrix where p equals sample size and c equals the number of covariates.
 The default is NULL, meaning no person covariate.
 covariate <- c(0.70, -1.25, 0.48, -0.47, 0.86, 1.25, 1.17, -1.35, -0.84, -0.55)

 ## Step 2: Fit the MGGUM model